dm0-/installer/README.md

     bash -x install.sh -KSZE /boot/efi/EFI/BOOT/DEMO.EFI

+Some other options are available to modify image settings for testing, such as `-d` to pick a distro, `-p` to add packages, and `-a` to add a user account with no password for access to the system.

+    bash -x install.sh -KSVZ -d centos -p 'kbd man-db passwd sudo vim-minimal' -a user::wheel

 ## License

 The majority of the code in this repository is just writing configuration files, which I do not believe to be covered by copyright.
 Any nontrivial components of this repository should be considered to be under the GNU GPL version 3 or later.
 The license text is in the `COPYING` file.